EbonyGunwhy/Ferret/README.md

 # FIRST DRAFT
 # Running Ferret
 Ferret.py is the start-up file when Ferret is used as a stand-alone application.
+Ferret.py contains the definition of the Ferret class that inherits from the PyQt5 QWidget class to create a custom widget.
+When Ferret is run as a stand-alone application, the Ferret widget is hosted on a QMainWindow window.
+When Ferret is run within Weasel, the Ferret widget is hosted on a PyQt5 QMdiSubWindow subwindow within the Weasel MDI.

 LaunchFerretFromWeasel.py is the file that launches Ferret from a menu item in Weasel.
 To add Ferret to a menu in Weasel, insert the following lines of code in a Menu Python file,